Roustai/Summary-scores/README.md

 summary-score-out.py is the file that is used for generating the summary score.
 Runs from the terminal line with the following command:

-$ python3 summary-score-out.py windows.xlsx Bed005.tsv
+terminal$ python3 summary-score-out.py windows.xlsx Bed005.tsv

 utterance_scores.py is used for developing an intuition, to run use the command:

-$python3 utterance_scores.py windows.xlsx Bed005.tsv
+terminal$ python3 utterance_scores.py windows.xlsx Bed005.tsv